sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtspeech</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - Speech component
+Short desc    : Qt5 - Speech component
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The module enables a Qt application to support accessibility features such as text-to-speech, which is useful for end-users who are
+Descript     : The module enables a Qt application to support accessibility features such as text-to-speech, which is useful for end-users who are
              : visually challenged or cannot access the application for whatever reason.
 The most common use case where text-to-speech comes in handy
              : is when the end-user is driving and cannot attend the incoming messages on the phone.
 In such a scenario, the messaging application
              : can read out the incoming message.
 Qt Serial Port provides the basic functionality, which includes configuring, I/O operations,